Q: What’s included in the price?

 Q: What kind footwear do I need?

 This can vary depending upon the hike.
 In the Grand Canyon we like to see everyone in a well broken-in boot/hiking shoe.
 This also goes for all of our trips in Yosemite, Canyonlands and Grand Gulch.
-In Escalante or Paria Canyon we like boots, but we also like shoes that you don’t mind getting wet.
+In Escalante, we also like shoes that you don’t mind getting wet.
 Many of the hikes involve numerous creek/river crossings throughout the day.
 We recommend “canyoneering” shoes, sandals and/or an old pair of running shoes.
 Please call us if you have more questions.
 No matter what trip you are on, it’s nice to get out of your hiking shoes/boots at the ned of the day.
 Water sandals or flip-flops are nice for relaxing around camp and hanging out in the creeks.
 A good pair of sandals is mandatory for all Havasu Falls trips.

 Q: Do you cater to dietary restrictions?